pmean/build-website/text/99/importing-database-into-spss.md

 - Data management
 - SPSS software
 output: html_document
-page_update: partial
+page_update: complete
 ---

-This page is currently being updated from the earlier version of my website.
-Sorry that it is not yet fully available.

-*Dear Professor Mean
+Note: many of the details described here, may have changed.
+Every new version of SPSS and of Microsoft Windows makes small and sometimes large changes to the approach described here.
+The kernel of the approach (using ODBC drivers) should still be valid.

+### Dear Professor Mean,

-- How do I import database files into SPSS?
-I don't want to re-type everything
-- because there are 70,000 records.
-The data are stored in a Microsoft Access file. -- Vexed Vidya*
+How do I import database files into SPSS?
+I don't want to re-type everything because there are 70,000 records.
+The data are stored in a Microsoft Access file.

 <!---More--->

+### Dear Reader,

 SPSS can import data from a variety of sources using a system known as ODBC (Object Data Base Connectivity). **ODBC has links to just about every database that you would ever need to use**.

 **Short explanation**

-I'll show you an example using Microsoft Access
-- but this would work just as well on other database systems
-- such as Oracle and Informix. **To import data from Access
-- select FILE | DATABASE CAPTURE | NEW QUERY from the SPSS menu.**
+I'll show you an example using Microsoft Access, but this would work just as well on other database systems, such as Oracle and Informix. **To import data from Access, select FILE | DATABASE CAPTURE | NEW QUERY from the SPSS menu.**

 **More details**

-**When you import data using ODBC
-- SPSS asks you what type of data source you want to import from**.
-On my system
-- I have the ability to import Access
-- Excel
-- and FoxPro files.
-Through Microsoft Windows
-- I can add the capability of importing from other sources like Oracle or Informix if I needed these formats.
+**When you import data using ODBC, SPSS asks you what type of data source you want to import from**.
+On my system, I have the ability to import Access, Excel, and FoxPro files.
+Through Microsoft Windows,- I can add the capability of importing from other sources like Oracle or Informix if I needed these formats.

 **I can also specify a particular location that I want to import from on a repeated basis**.
-In the example I show later
-- you will see that I have defined data sources labelled "ghstudy"
+In the example I show later, you will see that I have defined data sources labelled "ghstudy", Menninger", "patient complaints", "Santos" and "x".
-- Menninger"
-- "patient complaints"
-- "Santos" and "x".
 Providing a pre-specified location for my import is especially useful for databases that are being updated on a regular basis.
-If you want to define such a source
-- you can click on the ADD DATA SOURCE button
-- but I will not provide any details about it in this handout.
+If you want to define such a source, you can click on the ADD DATA SOURCE button, but I will not provide any details about it in this handout.

-After you specify the type of data you want to import
-- SPSS will ask you for the following details.
+After you specify the type of data you want to import, SPSS will ask you for the following details.

 -   Where the data are located
 -   The table or tables in your database you want to import